Is My Injury Severe Enough After a Car Accident? | Peoria

 What if I felt fine at first, then pain started later?

 That happens often after car accidents.
-If new symptoms show up, get evaluated and start writing a simple timeline.
-Delayed symptoms are still worth taking seriously.
+Adrenaline can mask pain at first, and symptoms like headaches, neck pain, numbness, or trouble sleeping may not show up until days later.
+If new symptoms appear, get evaluated promptly and start writing a simple day-by-day timeline.
+Delayed symptoms are still worth taking seriously, and each follow-up visit creates a time-stamped record of how they are changing.

 What if the insurance adjuster says my damage “wasn’t big enough” for injuries?

-Property damage and injury severity do not always match.
-What matters is your medical evaluation, your documented symptoms, and how the injury affected your daily life.
+Property damage and injury severity do not always match, and an Illinois injury claim is not decided by photos of your bumper.
+What matters is your medical evaluation, your documented symptoms, and how the injury affected your work and daily life.
+An adjuster’s comment about vehicle damage is an argument, not a medical finding, consistent records and follow-up care are the answer to it.

 Should I give the insurance company a recorded statement right away?

 Be cautious.
-Recorded statements can lock you into details before you know the full picture of your injuries.
-It is reasonable to say you are still getting medical care and will provide updates after evaluation.
+Recorded statements can lock you into details before you know the full picture of your injuries, and after a crash many symptoms show up days later.
+It is reasonable to tell the adjuster you are still getting medical care and will provide updates after evaluation.
+If you are unsure what to say, talking with a lawyer first can take that pressure off.

 Do I have to be “done treating” before I can get legal help?

 No. Many people get advice early so they do not miss key steps, deadlines, or important evidence.
-A lawyer can also help reduce stress by handling insurance communication.
+Illinois injury claims run on filing deadlines (statutes of limitations), and waiting until treatment is finished can use up time you may need.
+A lawyer can also reduce stress by handling insurance communication while you focus on recovery.

 How long do I have to file a claim in Illinois?